evolvingstuff/vdw2/content/posts/chance-of-moderately-severe-covid-3x-less-likely-if-plant-based-diet.md

 <code class="language-text">
 Markdown:
 --------
- **&lt;span style=&quot;color:orange;&quot;&gt;Note: The survey did not ask about vitamin D supplementation.
-People on a plant-based diet have less diabetes and may also supplement with Vitamin D &lt;/span&gt;**
+ **Note: The survey did not ask about vitamin D supplementation.
+People on a plant-based diet have less diabetes and may also supplement with Vitamin D**

 {{&lt; toc &gt;}}